Whitney (2015 film)

-Synopsis
+Plot

 In 1989, Whitney Houston (Yaya DaCosta) is a worldwide phenomenon and household name with two highly successful self-titled albums under her belt.
 She attends the 3rd Annual Soul Train Awards with her high school friend and road manager Robyn Crawford (Yolonda Ross), who is a lesbian.
 During a category in which Houston's name is booed by the audience, she later performs at the ceremony.
 It is here that she meets fellow R&B singer Bobby Brown and they begin a courtship shortly after, due to her being impressed with Brown's performance of "Every Little Step".
 In August 1989, Whitney invites Bobby to her lavish 26th birthday celebration, where Bobby discovers her abusing cocaine.

 Whitney begins recording her third album I'm Your Baby Tonight (1990), the relationship between her and Brown continues to blossom consistently, leading to a sexual relationship between the two.
 Unbeknownst to her, Brown is in a relationship with his girlfriend Kim, who had just given birth to his daughter.
 Just as Houston discovers this, she is left heartbroken and infuriated.
 Bobby later severs ties with Kim, and Whitney later manages to pull through and persevere in the already hectic relationship.
 Sometime later, Brown is unable to replicate the success of his album Don't Be Cruel, as his record label wants him to record a greatest hits compilation.

 Whitney and Bobby continue to date for a number of years, with Brown proposing to her by late 1991, and the two are married by the summer of 1992.
 Around this time, Kevin Costner handpicks Houston to star in what will become her film debut The Bodyguard.
 Though she is initially reluctant, Bobby encourages her to proceed.
 While on the set of The Bodyguard, Houston suffers a miscarriage, causing her to become very sickly.
 Cissy visits and persuades Whitney to leave Bobby, but Whitney refuses.

 Whitney struggles to keep up with fame and placate Bobby, whose career has taken a back seat to hers, as she continues to dabble with drug use after their daughter Bobbi Kristina is born.
 Soon after, The Bodyguard and its subsequent soundtrack becomes massively successful, leading Whitney to tour internationally for nearly two years.

 The pressure continues to grow for both Whitney and Bobby, primarily Whitney, who continues to abuse drugs at the height of her stardom.
 Bobby deals with his situation similarly after losing his childhood friend Steve in gun violence.